 Energy Improvement Matters wants to wish all of you a very happy Thanksgiving Day.
 As we prepare for our family members, thawing the turkey and mashing potatoes, we will remember to give thanks.
 We give thanks to those who have grown our produce and kept our turkeys in a healthy state.
 We thank all … Continue reading Thanksgiving Day

 Biochar is used as a means of carbon sequestration in order to reduce greenhouse gas emissions causing climate change.
 The charcoal that is produced can be used in several ways, including to improve the fertility of acidic and nutrient depleted soils.
-Biochar can be added to animal feed to aid in digestion, it can also … Continue reading BIOCHAR
+Biochar can be added to animal feed to aid in digestion, and it can … Continue reading BIOCHAR

 Although conventional tillage is practiced by a majority of American farmers, there are some considerable downsides to this type of soil management.
 Conventional tillage produces powdery soils that are easily eroded away, taking nutrients such as nitrogen and organic matter along with it.
 This loss of nutrients reduces soil productivity and requires farmers to spend … Continue reading The Benefits of No-till Farming